ECS153/final-project-hacker-5/milestone2.md

 #### Aziz:
 I'm working on setting up the bruteforce attacks among devices and examining how to detect network traffic.
 Once traffic detection is done then spoofing would be the next step.
 #### Jasmine:
+I am working on keylogger currently and then will be working on Reverse Shell with Abdullah Sairafi.
 #### Matthew:

 #### Obaid: